tnewham23/fish_is_god/README.md

     - This position limit may technically be exceeded in the case that exactly $10k worth of a stock is bought, and stock goes up the next day - this is fine.
     - However, given this occurs, the position must be slightly reduced to be no greater than $10k by the new day's price.
     - Note: *eval.py* contains a function to clip positions to a maximum of $10k.
 This means that if the price is $10 and the algorithm returns a position of 1500 shares, *eval.py* will assume a request of 1000 shares.
+- Buying and selling is always done at the same price, and liquidity is unlimited (except by the $10k position limit).

 ### **Assessment Benchmarks**